Talcum Baby Powder, Asbestos, and Mesothelioma

 Talcum baby powder, asbestos, and mesothelioma have a connection.
-Studies show talc products sometimes contain contaminating asbestos and that they might cause mesothelioma.
+Studies show that talc products sometimes contain contaminating asbestos and might cause mesothelioma.
 While workplace exposure to asbestos is the leading cause of mesothelioma, regular, long-term talcum powder use may also increase the risk of this and other cancers.

 Does Baby Powder Contain Asbestos?